 General tuition and fee rates are established by the state legislature and miscellaneous fees are set by the CWU Board of Trustees.
-Tuition for 2001-2002 has not been set at this time, therefore, the following rates are for 2000-2001.
+Summer tuition and fees are different than the other quarters.
+Summer tuition is charged on a per-credit basis at a rate usually different from fall, winter and spring.
 All fees are subject to change without notice.

 Graduate (Master's Degree) students registering for nine credits or less:

 Resident - Graduate - for each credit $171.40